Cornerstone-OnDemand/modelkit/docs/assets/managing_assets.md

 Since assets are immutable, there are only two actions one can take to affect the remotely stored assets.

 - _update_ an existing asset: If the *asset name* already exists remotely, the appropriate action is to _update_ it.
-It is possible to update either the `minor` version, or the `major` version.
-- _create_ a new asset: If this is the first time that this asset *asset name*  is created, the correct action is the create it, which will assign it the `0.0` version.
+- _create_ a new asset: If this is the first time that this asset *asset name*  is created, the correct action is the create it.

 `modelkit` does not offer ways to delete or replace assets.